ADHD Navigators Program

 But it can also bring challenges like procrastination, overwhelm, and unfinished projects that make work feel harder than it should.

-This 8-week program is designed to help you build the skills, systems, and confidence you need to thrive in your career - and your life.
+This live program is designed to help you unlearn outdated beliefs, and build skills and confidence to thrive in your career - and your life.

 What you’ll get from this program